Kasbah du Toubkal, a Berber Hospitality Centre for Trekking the Atlas Mountains near Marrakech

-After freshening up we got kitted out with traditional Berber dresses, very comfortable and great to keep cool, and we headed for dinner.
-Mohamed our host served us harira to start with, a traditional Moroccan soup, and the most delicious tagine I have ever tried – and I have tried a lot!
-It was made with lamb, figs and vegetables.
+After freshening up we got kitted out with traditional Berber dresses, very comfortable and great for keeping cool, and we headed for dinner.
+Mohamed our host served us harira to start with, a traditional Moroccan soup, and the most delicious tagine I have ever tried – and I have tried many!
+It was made with lamb, figs, raisins and vegetables.
 I could have easily eaten the whole thing myself!

 As it got dark, we moved to the terrace where we enjoyed the sunset and the incredibly starry night sky.
 We even tried our hand at some astrophotography!

 But after such a demanding day we had an early night in preparation for an early start the next day, when we trekked back to the Kasbah.

 The return hike was mostly downhill, and it was lovely hiking through the mountains with stony red soil and surrounded by juniper trees.
 Every so often we came across the odd sleepy village camouflaged on the side of the mountain, and for most of our trek the only sound we could hear was the sound of our steps, the cicadas and the occasional goat.
 And soon we made it back to the Kasbah in Imlil.

 If you don’t have enough time to stay at the Kasbah du Toubkal overnight, or to do multi-day trekking in the Atlas Mountains, you can try a day trip from Marrakech with lunch at the Kasbah.
 It includes a Berber village trek that will give you a taste of Berber culture so you can start planning your next (hopefully longer) visit!